 - Can I have the results of any tests?
-If you don’t get the results when you expect – ask for them.
+If you do not get the results when you expect – ask for them.
 Ask what the results mean.

-Easyhealth have developed easy read leaflets that will help make a doctor’s appointment easier.
-You can download or listen to the information on Easyhealth’s website.
+Easyhealth has developed easy-read leaflets that will help make a doctor's appointment easier.
+You can download or listen to the information on Easyhealth's website.

 Many charities have also developed condition-specific questionnaires that you can use as a starting point for your conversation with a specialist.
 For example, look at the questions from the British Heart Foundation or Macmillan cancer support.

 A pharmacist can also help you answer questions about medicines you have been prescribed.
 Read our advice about making sense of your medicines.